-Impromptu speech topics are some of the most difficult topic areas to handle in the world of public speaking.
+Impromptu speech topics are some of the most challenging topic areas to handle in the world of public speaking.
 Like the Meerkat above, you might prefer hiding in the sand to avoid selection.

 In the classroom setting, however, you may be assigned impromptu speech topics to see how well you have developed your communication skills over the course period.

-Learning to deal with impromptu speeches is the key to your success in this very difficult area of communication.
+Learning to deal with the spontaneity of impromptu speeches is the key to your success in this demanding area of communication.

-Having on hand a list of possible impromptu speech topics that you may want to practice with is a good way to be prepared if you are ever faced with this type of situation requiring an impromptu speech topic, you will be ready.
+Having a list of possible impromptu speech topics on hand that you may want to practice with is an excellent way to be prepared.
+If you face the type of situation requiring an impromptu speech topic, you will be ready.

-Organization is, easily, the most important part of public speaking.
+The organization of the content is, easily, the most critical part of public speaking.
 Because audience members are listening instead of visually recording information, presenting concepts to them in a logical, concrete manner is essential.

-Make sure that you capture the audience's attention, whilst also offering listeners a glimpse at the reason you are speaking to them.
-Canned introductions, or those that work well for any situation, are the perfect lead in for impromptu speeches.
+Make sure that you capture the audience's attention, while also offering listeners a glimpse at the reason you are speaking to them.
+Canned introductions, or those that work well for any situation, are the perfect lead-in for impromptu speeches.

-For example, you could decide to start any impromptu speech with a personal example that is adaptable to any situation.
-You might decide to talk about an experience you had in the grocery store the other day.
+For example, you could decide to start an impromptu speech with a personal anecdote that is adaptable to any situation.
+You might choose to talk about an experience you had in the grocery store the other day.
 This anecdote would work well for impromptu speech topics like food stamps or waiting in line as well as a host of others.

-You may not have the option of choosing your impromptu topics, but if you are given any options at all, be sure to choose topics about which you feel you have some level of knowledge.
-Having a prior understanding of the subject matter will save you a bit of time, and it may help you to offer audience members a tone of authority with regard to your subject matter.
+You may not have the option of choosing any impromptu topic.
+But, if you are given any options at all, be sure to select questions about which you feel you have some level of knowledge.
+Having a prior understanding of the subject matter will save you a bit of time, and it may help you to offer audience members a tone of authority concerning your subject matter.

 Dealing with impromptu speech topics is never an easy task, but approaching the assignment with the organization of the talk in mind should help you to attack your project with a distinction of professionalism.